Economy of Leeds: GVA by sector

-GDP

-According to the 2012 Eurostat figures, GDP per capita (in euros) of Greater Manchester is = €27,500 just ahead the West-Midlands with €26,600 but only half the GDP per capita of Dublin €57,200 or London with €54,200.

-Greater Manchester has a total GDP of €74.398 bn, West Midlands has a total GDP of €73.538 bn but less than the €85.700 bn in Greater Dublin and €450.379 bn in Greater London.

 Employment, welfare and education

 The 2012 mid-year estimate for the population of Leeds was 757,700, and growth between 2011 and 2012 was estimated to be 0.93%, the second lowest of the Core Cities ahead of Liverpool (0.83%).

 Employment

 Earnings

 Median earnings in pounds for employees living in Leeds.

 Median earnings in pounds for employees working in Leeds.

 Education

 Head offices

 Asda has its head office in the Asda House in Leeds.
 Jet2.com, an airline, has its head office on the grounds of Leeds Bradford Airport in Yeadon, City of Leeds.
 GHD have their headquarters at Bridgewater Place.
 Other companies to be headquartered in Leeds include First Direct, Republic, Premier Farnell, Ginetta Cars, Leeds Building Society and Yorkshire Bank.
 GDF Suez Energy UK, a subsidiary of GDF Suez, has its offices in Leeds.